major/rhel7stig-sphinx/doc/source/medium.rst

 # grep -i insmod /etc/audit/audit.rules

-If the command does not return the following output (appropriate to the architecture), this is a finding.
+If the command does not return the following output this is a finding.

 -w /sbin/insmod -p x -F auid!=4294967295 -k module-change